7 Tips for Cutting Down Your AWS Kubernetes Bill

 3. Budget for the Cloud

-AWS offers budgeting tools that help to control the resources that can be used in a project or by a team.
+AWS offers budgeting tools that help control the resources used in a project or by a team.
 If you don’t use these controls, you face overrunning your budget or become another startup that almost went broke on just one day of testing the cloud.